juan-carlos-trimino/Docker-Images/Kubernetes.md

 >`\>` kubectl get pods --all-namespaces

 **Access a Service through Ingress**<br>
-To access a Service through http://trimino.example.com (from *host:* in the Ingress resource), ensure the domain name resolves to the IP of the Ingress controller.<br>
+To access a Service through the domain name (see *host:* in the Ingress resource definition yaml file; e.g., http://trimino.com), ensure the domain name resolves to the IP of the Ingress controller.<br>
 To obtain the IP address of the Ingress.<br>
 >`\>` kubectl get ingresses<br>

-Once the IP is obtained, configure the DNS server to resolve trimino.example.com to that IP, or add the following line to /etc/hosts in Linux (in Windows C:\Windows\system32\drivers\etc\hosts)<br>
+Once the IP is obtained, configure the DNS server to resolve trimino.com to that IP, or add the following line to /etc/hosts in Linux (in Windows C:\Windows\system32\drivers\etc\hosts)<br>

-192.168.45.100&nbsp;&nbsp;&nbsp;&nbsp;trimino.example.com
+192.168.45.100&nbsp;&nbsp;&nbsp;&nbsp;trimino.com

 <br>